womenwhocoderichmond/chapter-organization/slack_guide.md

 - Mention other members by using @ and their username.
 Mentioning is good as the member may not have seen your message or follow up reply otherwise!
 Be careful not to ping someone too often though - they may get annoyed with a large number of notifications.
 - Do not ask the same question in 3-5 different channels.
 Try to ask the question in 1-2 of the most relevant or important channels.

-## Channels Guide
-COMING SOON! :)

-*Have an idea for a new channel?* Reach out to a member of the Women Who Code Richmond leadership team and propose it in #_general.

 ## Managing Notifications
 - Don't feel like you need to read every single message on every Slack channel - just skim through what you find interesting